How to Start an Online Business – a Comprehensive Beginner’s Guide

 You also need to ensure that you have the right to use any images included on your website.
-If you don’t, you could get sued.
+You can learn more about creating

 You should be guiding your user’s journey on your website from start to finish.
 Remove unnecessary distractions from your page and remember you don’t need to fill every gap with something – white space on a webpage allows viewers to focus on what you want them to see.
 Stick to one or two call-to-actions so the user has a clear idea of what they should do next on your site.

 Is all the content on your homepage necessary?
 Are your product/services pages clear and to the point?
 Make sure that what you sell, how the customer can purchase it and how much it costs is crystal clear.

-It’s frustrating for a user to log on to a website and not have access to this information straight away.
-Make sure your customers can navigate from page to page of your website with ease, and check that all links are working and ensure it’s easy to understand what information can be found on a particular page.
+It’s frustrating for a user to visit a webpage and then have to hunt high and low for the information they’re looking for.
+Make sure your customers can navigate from page to page of your website with ease, check that all links are working and ensure it’s easy to understand what information can be found on a particular page.